wilzbach/docs.asyncy.com/quick-start/README.md

 ## Deploy changes

 Ready to redeploy your application?
-We made it easy and intuitive.

-Just run the same `deploy` command again:
+Simply run the same `deploy` command again:
 ```shell
 story deploy
 ```

-:sparkles::cake::sparkles: Your application is now live!
+Your application is now live!
+:sparkles::cake::sparkles: